-Also consider the fact that it’s giving many small website owners a free ride on their network.
-To do that, it has to be able to offer considerable services to enterprise scale customers as well, to cover the cost, so to speak.
+Also, consider the fact that it’s giving many small website owners a free ride on their network.
+To do that, it has to be able to offer considerable services to enterprise-scale customers as well, to cover the cost, so to speak.

 Because of this business model, Cloudflare helps small site owners and businesses by offering them a service they would not otherwise be able to easily afford or justify.
 After all, it’s free for many.

-Looking at it more strategically, it also addresses an issue which has become much more prevalent over time.
+Looking at it more strategically, it also addresses an issue that has become much more prevalent over time.
 The Internet has become an increasingly dangerous place.
 Not just for regular browsers, but especially for website owners.

 Combining speed, reliability, and security, I would say that so far, Cloudflare has indeed made good on its promise.
 The quest for a better Internet.